In my last post, I introduced my project to help songwriters and worship leaders to write and select more meaningful songs for corporate worship.

 Words are the poet’s primary tool so let’s start with diction–the author’s choice of words.

 Words can carry meaning beyond the definition(s) we find in the dictionary, the denotations.
 Many words also have strong connotations–the associations, or imaginative meanings they carry.
 Connotation can be a very effective tool for writing powerful lyrics, but they can mess up a song too.
 When choosing words for your song, consider not just what the words mean, but also what they suggest.

 What can a sensitivity to diction do for my songwriting?

-We will start by looking at a poem and discussing the effect of diction, then we will look at a praise and popular worship song that does a pretty good job with diction.
+We will start by looking at a poem and discussing the effect of diction.
+Then we will look at a popular worship song that does a pretty good job with diction.

 “Desert Places” by Robert Frost

 Snow falling and night falling fast, oh, fast

 In a field I looked into going past,